MHBoodram/CameraProject/README.md

 # CameraProject
-I'm making a camera system using a list of parts found on the Amazon list linked below! https://www.amazon.com/hz/wishlist/ls/3Q2II0P2TMSZN?ref_=wl_share  <- full list of parts I used (bought in bulk since brother is ECE)
+I'm making a camera system using a list of parts found on the Amazon list linked below! https://www.amazon.com/hz/wishlist/ls/3Q2II0P2TMSZN?ref_=wl_share  <- full list of parts I used